Attention

 Attention mechanism

-The motivation behind the attention mechanism is to transfer information between token positions.
+The main functionality of the attention mechanism is to transfer information between token positions.

-In order to determine which information should be transfered to activation \(x_i\) at position \(i\), we check to see which past activations \(\{ x_j \mid j \leq i \}\) contain information that \(x_i\) is looking for.
+In order to determine which information should be transferred to activation \(x_i\) at position \(i\), we check to see which past activations \(\{ x_j \mid j \leq i \}\) contain information that the current activation \(x_i\) is looking for.

-We can reformulate this using the language of query and key vectors: we check to see which past key vectors \(\{ k_j^{(h)} \mid j \leq i \}\) are similar to the query vector \(q_i^{(h)}\).
+We can formulate this using the language of query and key vectors: we check to see which past key vectors \(\{ k_j^{(h)} \mid j \leq i \}\) are similar to the current query vector \(q_i^{(h)}\).

 We then apply a softmax function to the scores to obtain the attention weights: